 Hair Wax for Short Hairstyles

 Finding the best hair wax to keep a short hairstyle in place is not without its challenges: First and foremost, these products have to be reliable.
 Short hair has little to no Plan B if their style goes south at the end of the day!
 Quality hair wax is the little pixie cut’s last line of defense in keeping a good hair day.

 1. Pixie Cut

 If effortlessly chic, just-rolled-out-of-bed hair is what you’re after, then hair wax will be your go-to product.
 Distribute the wax through your hair before twirling individual strands around your fingers to help create a softly-tousled, undone look.
 You’ll love how you can effortlessly mold and sculpt your layers into your desired style with just a few slicks of product.
 You can also use hair wax to have fun with your part and mix it up whenever you want.
-Create some piecey definition on your bangs (we like Bed Head by TIGI Manipulator for this) while brushing them to one side to impart an edgy feel to your pixie.

 2. Bob Haircut